chimericdream/worldofpannotia.com/src/_spells/spike-stones.md

     Spike stones impede progress through an area and deal damage.
 Any creature moving on foot into or through the spell's area moves at half speed.

-    In addition, each creature moving through the area takes 1d8 points of piercing damage for each 5 feet of movement through the spiked area.
+    In addition, each creature moving through the area takes {% die_roll 1 8 0 %} points of piercing damage for each 5 feet of movement through the spiked area.

     Any creature that takes damage from this spell must also succeed on a Reflex save to avoid injuries to its feet and legs.
 A failed save causes the creature's speed to be reduced to half normal for 24 hours or until the injured creature receives a cure spell (which also restores lost hit points).
 Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Heal check against the spell's save DC.